 Scott was adopted from The Cradle in 1970.
 His sister Jayme, also a Cradle baby, joined the family in 1975.
 Both were closed adoptions, although adoption was never a secret for the Carneghi siblings.

 Growing up in Joliet, Illinois, Scott spent much of his early childhood in and out of clinics, struggling with health issues.
 It was his doctor at the Mayo Clinic who suggested to Scott that he concentrate his extra energy on drumming.
 He took to the drums immediately, showing an innate talent.
-After graduating high school in just three years, Scott moved to L.A. at the age of 18 to pursue his musical aspirations.
+After graduating high school in just three years, Scott moved to Los Angeles at the age of 18 to pursue his musical aspirations.

-There, Scott perfected his drumming skills and in 1991 landed his first record deal.
+There, Scott perfected his drumming skills and, in 1991, landed his first record deal.
 His busy musical career since then has included performing and recording with various rock bands, as well as writing and recording his own work.

 In the midst of all his successes, however, Scott began to feel as if something was missing.

 Scott and his father, Joe, a plumber with his own company, have always been very close and have a wonderful relationship.
 However, Joe was not as artistically inclined as his son, leaving Scott to always feel a little different.
-With the advent of the Internet, Scott would search for adoption information as he grew up, though he never fully committed to reconnecting – until a few years ago.
+With the advent of the internet, Scott would search for adoption information as he grew up, though he never fully committed to reconnecting until a few years ago.

 With a gentle push from his fiancée, Lindsay, Scott decided to call Nina Friedman, Director of Post Adoption Support at The Cradle.
 Nina facilitates birth relative searches and reunions.